 - Massive Multiplayer Ensemble Number: The final jam.

-- New Wave Music: Talking Heads, Pretenders, the Police, Elvis Costello (and The Attractions), and Blondie, in particular.
+- New Wave Music: Talking Heads, Pretenders, the Police, Elvis Costello (and The Attractions), Blondie, and Depeche Mode in particular.

 - No-Hit Wonder: Many inductees are more popular among musicians and industry people than the general public.

 - Older Than They Look: Some might be surprised that bands like Nirvana and Green Day were able to meet the 25-year minimum upon their induction, given that their first well-known albums (Nevermind and Dookie, respectively) were released in the early/mid-nineties.
 Nirvana's debut single was released in 1988 and Green Day's 1,000 Hours EP was released in 1989. note

 - One-Hit Wonder: Not too many of them in the Hall.
 Some musicians are technically one-hit wonders by Billboard standards (Jimi Hendrix only charted with "All Along the Watchtower" and Frank Zappa with "Valley Girl"), but the only inductee that you can basically say was inducted only on the basis of one song was Percy Sledge.
 Despite his long career, you'd be lying if you said they were thinking of anything other than "When a Man Loves a Woman."

 - Political Rap: The most famous political rap group of them all, Public Enemy, was inducted in 2013.

 - Pop: Many nominees can be considered more pop than rock.
 Some pop-oriented inductees include Madonna, Daryl Hall & John Oates, Michael Jackson (and his former group The Jackson 5), and Prince.